ranges-network/ranges-network.github.io/pages/awards.md

 - Early-career scientists
 - Projects that include clear plans to increase diversity, inclusivity, and student training opportunities

-We have $33,000 in award money and intend to fund 10-15 small projects over the next two years.
+We have $25,000 in award money and intend to fund 5-10 small projects over the next year.

 ## Proposal Requirements